 Colin Davis Pragmatism isn't moral; morality is pragmatic.

 RS: Pragmatism is basically “whatever works” according to the pragmatist.
 Almost all politicians are pragmatists.
 I heard one politician say, “Don’t you accuse me of having principles.”
 To pragmatists, to politicians, if they think telling a lie will work, they will tell a lie.

 Owen Riel Most peoples moral compasses include both Altruism and personal responsibility.
 There's more than enough room for both within an individuals belief system.

 RS: This is true – unfortunately.
 There are no contradictions in reality but man can hold contradictions in his mind.
 He can believe in alternate realities, believe in his rationalizations to justify his actions, believe that it’s wrong to steal his neighbour’s property but okay if he votes for his government to do it.

 I’m all for treating our fellow human beings with benevolence, kindness and common courtesy, but that is not what altruism means.
 Altruism means the selfless concern for the well-being of others.
 It means sacrificing your well-being for the sake of others – trading a value for a lesser value.
 And taking personal responsibility for one’s own life should not include self-sacrifice.
 Altruism contradicts taking responsibility for one’s physical and psychological well-being.

 Cory Shallow Why is an amoral system promoting morality?

-Capitalism For Canada The system qua system is amoral as is any system such as socialism, but it is morality that determines what system we get.
+RS: The system qua system is amoral as is any system such as socialism, but it is morality that determines what system we get.
 If the electorate believes in altruism, man is his brother’s keeper, we will move towards socialist policies; if the electorate believes in individual responsibilities, we will move towards capitalist policies.
 Altruism moves us towards a nanny state; individualism moves us away from it.